anvilsecure/usb-racer/README.md

   --toggle-image TOGGLE_IMAGE
                         A full image to toggle between --offset-override OFFSET_OVERRIDE OFFSET_OVERRIDE
-                        The next two arguments are used as an offset and a path, can be specified multipule times
+                        The next two arguments are used as an offset and a path, can be specified multiple times
 ```

 We built this tool because we had a device that would *secure* boot from a USB drive and then did something like this: